Business Expense Policy

 Corporate Cards

-All purchases made using the Dartmouth Corporate Card should be allocated and approved through a business expense report submitted within 120 days of the expense date or from the return of an extended trip.
+All purchases made using the Dartmouth Corporate Card should be allocated and approved through a business expense report submitted within 15 business days of the expense date or the end of travel and must be settled within 90 days of the expense date or from the end of travel.

 Business Expense Reporting